liuggio/fastest/README.md

 ## How

+It creates N threads where N is the number of the core in the computer.

-100% written in PHP, inspired by parallel.
+100% written in PHP, inspired by [Parallel](https://github.com/grosser/parallel).

 ## Simple usage

 ### Piping tests

-It pushes into a queue and executes all the tests in your project:
+I suggest to use pipe:

 ``` bash
 find tests/ -name "*Test.php" | ./bin/fastest